HUOA-Club-Development-2022/hoca.github.io/index.md

 ### About Us
 - Goals
+- What do we do?
+- Members

+### Our Culture
 - What is Okinawan culture?
 - What is Okinawan lion?
   - Different lions
 - What is Okinawan dance?
 - Okinawan groups
 - Own performances
-- What do we do?
-- Members

 ### Events
 - What activities we do